Lawmakers want to restrict local pot shop fees

 Industry advocates say the long lines and traffic jams outside dispensaries that came with the opening of the first retail stores in late 2018 subsided long ago.
 Most stores hire their own security and don’t rely on local police.

-David Torrisi, president of the Commonwealth Dispensary Association, which represents marijuana retailers, said negotiations of so-called host agreements are "inherently one-sided, the impact fees are being abused" and the cost of a marijuana business on surrounding communities is "negligible."
+David Torrisi, a former state lawmaker and president of the Commonwealth Dispensary Association, which represents marijuana retailers, said negotiations of so-called host agreements are “inherently one-sided, the impact fees are being abused” and the cost of a marijuana business on surrounding communities is “negligible.”

 “I could make the argument that a Dunkin’ Donuts shop has more of a detrimental impact than a marijuana store does,” he said in recent testimony.